robgrame/ExtensionAttributes.Automation/Readme.md

    To authenticate the service, you can either create a client secret or upload a certificate.
 You can choose one of the following methods:

    ##### Create a Client Secret :heavy_check_mark:
+   Though using a client secret is not recommended for production environments, it can be used for testing purposes.
+To create a client secret, follow these steps:

    1. Click on "New client secret" to create a new client secret.